vippsas/vipps-ecom-api/vipps-ecom-api.md

 ### Cancelling a partially captured order

-If you wish to cancel an order which you have partially captured: Send a [`PUT:/ecomm/v2/payments/{orderId}/cancel`](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/cancelPaymentRequestUsingPUT) request with `shouldReleaseRemainingFunds: true` in the body.
+If you wish to cancel an order that you have partially captured, send a [`PUT:/ecomm/v2/payments/{orderId}/cancel`](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/cancelPaymentRequestUsingPUT) request with `shouldReleaseRemainingFunds: true` in the body.
 The payment must be `RESERVED` for this to take effect.

-If this value is not set it will default to `false`.
-When `shouldReleaseRemainingFunds` is set to `false` any request to cancel after a partial or full capture has been performed will be rejected.
+If `shouldReleaseRemainingFunds` is not set, it will default to `false`.

+When `shouldReleaseRemainingFunds` is set to `false`, any request to cancel after a partial or full capture has been performed will be rejected.

-This is a useful and recommended feature as it releases any reserved balance as soon as the card issuer and/or bank permits.
+This is a useful and recommended feature, as it releases any reserved balance as soon as the card issuer and/or bank permits.

 See also the FAQ: